DanielLucier/CYBER8420-SemesterProject/ThreatModels/README.md

 &emsp;"The only part of Keycloak that really falls into CSRF is the user account management pages.
 To mitigate this Keycloak
 <br />&emsp;sets a state cookie and also embeds the value of this state cookie within hidden form fields or query parameters in action
-&emsp;links.
+<br />&emsp;links.
 This query or form parameter is checked against the state cookie to verify that the call was made by the user."